Gilt für Studienbeginn vor WS 2025-26!!!!

 Students should be prepared for Seminar paper and Homework and preparing group and individual presentations.

-This lecture/seminar is held as a blocked seminar in October, starting 2nd from 09:50-13:00.
+This part of the lecture/seminar is held as a blocked seminar in W3.20 in October and November, starting 9th from 09:00-13:00.

 Some of the lecture dates maybe held online.
 In that case the Zoom Data for the course is: